soundpress/RulesOfNYC/docs/c20/index.rst

 Electronic Trip Record System is the hardware and software that collects and stores the data that must be recorded for each passenger trip.

 Email Address is the email address designated by a Licensee or an Applicant for a License where the Licensee or Applicant will receive notices, appointments, reminders or other correspondence from the Commission.
-Any communication from the Commission, except notices and summonses for which the manner of service is specified in § 68-05 of these Rules, is sufficient if sent by email to the Email Address.
+Any communication from the Commission, except notices and summonses for which the manner of service is specified in 35 RCNY § 68-05, is sufficient if sent by email to the Email Address.
 The Email address is not the Mailing Address.

 Escrow Amount is the amount for which an escrow account is required to be established in order to satisfy one or more Excess Claims.